Divya932/S14-15---Creation-of-A-Very-Large-Dataset/README.md

 </p>

 ### Foreground Mask
-Foreground masks have been created using the alpha channel of the png images
+Foreground masks have been created using the concept of alpha channel in the png images.
+* The Alpha Channel - controls the transparency factor in our images.
+It ranges from 0(completely transparent) to 255(fully opaque).
+* We make use of this channel to create our fg masks by filling in binary values, 0 for all the pixels where alpha = 0 and 255 for alpha = non-zero.
+This gives us our corresponding masks.
 All our foreground masks can be found [here](https://drive.google.com/open?id=1w-fjH1UeutYIW7lNcCWBD3BK1NZ6ytxg)

 <b>Statistics</b>